Most L&D teams know David Kolb’s name. Fewer know that half his theory has held up to four decades of research, and that half of it hasn’t.

 As such, learners should complete the cycle in its entirety to ensure that effective knowledge transfer takes place.
 In fact, according to Kolb, no one stage of the cycle is effective on its own.

-It’s always easier to understand a theory when it’s presented with some practical examples.
+It’s always easier to understand a theory when it’s presented with a practical example.
 So, imagine you have just attempted to bake banana bread for the first time.

-After removing your supposedly delicious banana bread from the oven, you notice that it is burnt from the top but still raw inside (concrete experience).
+- Concrete Experience: After removing your supposedly delicious banana bread from the oven, you notice that it is burnt from the top but still raw inside.
 Oh dear!

-You then proceed to review the steps you took when baking and check them against the recipe, to see if you had followed the instructions carefully (reflective observation).
+- Reflective Observation: You then proceed to review the steps you took when baking and check them against the recipe, to see if you had followed the instructions carefully.

-Based on your reflection, you can determine that your oven was too hot, and you needed to bake the banana bread for longer but at a lower temperature (abstract conceptualisation).
+- Abstract Conceptualisation: Based on your reflection, you can determine that your oven was too hot, and you needed to bake the banana bread for longer but at a lower temperature.

-Still craving some mouth-watering baked goods, you decide to throw out the first attempt and start again.
-This time you are careful to adjust the temperature and baking time (active experimentation).
-Your second attempt will result in a new concrete experience, and the cycle of learning continues.
+- Active Experimentation: Still craving some mouth-watering baked goods, you decide to start again.
+This time you are careful to adjust the temperature and baking time.

 According to Kolb, there are two goals in the experiential learning process.
 One is to learn the specifics of a particular subject, and the other is to learn about one’s own learning process.

-Considering our example, you will now have learnt some specifics about baking.
-Furthermore, you will have also learnt something about how you build your baking knowledge.
-This happens through trial and error, as you experiment with various different factors and reflect on the results to try and achieve a desired goal.
+This happens through trial and error, as you experiment with different factors and reflect on the results to try and achieve a desired goal.

 While Kolb’s four stages of learning work together to create a learning process, some individuals prefer certain components over others.
-In fact, one may depend heavily on concrete and reflective experiences but choose to spend less time on the abstract and active stages.
-Because of this, Kolb identified four unique learning styles that are based on the four-stage learning cycle we highlighted previously.
+For example, one may depend heavily on concrete and reflective experiences, and choose to spend less time on the abstract and active stages.

 The horizontal axis is called the Processing Continuum, and the vertical axis is the Perception Continuum.
-In Kolb’s view, learners cannot perform both variables on a single axis at the same time (e.g. think and feel).
+Kolb argued the two ends of each axis are opposites — you can’t think and feel at the same time.

-Attempting to do so can create an internal conflict.
+Attempting to do so creates an internal conflict.
 Learners resolve this by making an unconscious choice.
 This naturally determines the learner’s favoured learning style.

-The Processing Continuum describes our emotional response or how we make information meaningful.
-Learners choose a way to transform and process their experiences.
-This can be through doing (active experimentation) or watching (reflective observation).
+- The Processing Continuum describes how we turn experience into understanding — through doing (active experimentation) or watching (reflective observation).

 These distinct styles of learning each involve an emphasis on two phases of the learning cycle.
 They are often easier to understand when presented in a table, like below: